Programming C# 8.0

 support@oreilly.com

 C# is undeniably one of the most versatile programming languages available to engineers today.
 With this comprehensive guide, you’ll learn just how powerful the combination of C# and .NET can be.
-Author Ian Griffiths guides you through C# 8.0 fundamentals and teaches you techniques for building web and desktop applications.
+Author Ian Griffiths guides you through C# 8.0 fundamentals and techniques for building cloud, web, and desktop applications.

-Designed for experienced programmers, this book provides many code examples to help you work with the nuts and bolts of C# code, such as generics, dynamic typing, nullable reference types, and asynchronous programming features.
-You’ll also get up to speed on ASP.NET, LINQ, and other .NET tools.
+Designed for experienced programmers, this book provides many code examples to help you work with the nuts and bolts of C#, such as generics, LINQ, and asynchronous programming features.
+You’ll get up to speed on .NET Core and the latest C# 8.0 additions, including asynchronous streams, nullable references, pattern matching, default interface implementation, ranges and new indexing syntax, and changes in the .NET tool chain.

-- Discover how C# supports fundamental coding features such as classes, other custom types, collections, and error handling
+- Discover how C# supports fundamental coding features, such as classes, other custom types, collections, and error handling

+- Learn how to write high-performance memory-efficient code with .NET Core’s Span and Memory types

-- Query and process diverse data sources such as in-memory object models, databases, and XML documents with LINQ
+- Query and process diverse data sources, such as in-memory object models, databases, data streams, and XML documents with LINQ

 - Use .NET’s multithreading features to exploit your computer’s parallel processing capabilities

-- Learn how the new asynchronous language features can help improve application responsiveness and scalability
+- Learn how asynchronous language features can help improve application responsiveness and scalability